 It has always been an important commercial center with the Ship Canal due west to Liverpool and the Irish Sea a route for imports and exports.
 It is an important educational center in the UK as well as the best city in the north for shopping.

 Manchester’s International Airport is to the South of the City.
 Direct flights from Manchester include those across the Atlantic as well as most major European destinations, both scheduled flights, and low-cost airline routes.
-There are excellent regular connections into the heart of the City.
+There are excellent regular links into the heart of the City.

 The railway is probably the best option and certainly the quickest way to get to the city center.
 Manchester’s public transport system is good but the speed of travel is dependent upon the volume of traffic.
 That can be heavy in the morning and evening.